wellcomecollection/storage-service/indexer/README.md

     -   Password: use your favourite technique of choice
     -   Roles: add the role you created in step 4

-6. Put the following variables in Elasticsearch:
+6. Put the following variables in Secrets Manager:

     -   `${label}/ingests_indexer/es_host`
     -   `${label}/ingests_indexer/es_port`
     -   `${label}/ingests_indexer/es_protocol`
     -   `${label}/ingests_indexer/es_username`
     -   `${label}/ingests_indexer/es_password`

+    You can use this script to add secrets to Secrets Manager: <https://github.com/wellcomecollection/platform-infrastructure/blob/master/scripts/add_kms_secret.py>